protyposis/AudioAlign/README.md

 Building & Running
 ------------------

-AudioAlign requires Visual Studio 2013 or 2015 and the .NET Framework 4.0.
+AudioAlign requires Visual Studio 2017 and the .NET Framework 4.6.2.
 It depends on Aurio, which is included as a Git submodule, and OxyPlot, which is automatically downloaded by Visual Studio through NuGet when compiling for the first time.
 Make sure that NuGet downloads are enabled by checking `Allow NuGet to download missing packages` in `Tools -> Options -> NuGet Package Manager`.

 1. Clone the repository and Aurio submodule: `git clone --recursive https://github.com/protyposis/AudioAlign.git`
 2. Setup FFmpeg dependencies, see `Aurio\libs\ffmpeg\ffmpeg-prepare.txt`